canary-94/Automation-Test-Assigment/PART 2 - UI AUTOMATION TEST/README.md

 + Visual Studio Code
 # Make sure you have Docker and lanch app on local:
 ![image](https://github.com/user-attachments/assets/4a716431-db9f-48fa-9715-fe13a3983f29)

+Below, we can set up and run tests using WebdriverIO with Cucumber and Gherkin:

 # Step 1: Clone repositories
 Select a folder and run below command at your Windows Powershell to clone repo: